Patrick Mahomes: Business investments

 In 2020, Mahomes joined the Kansas City Royals ownership group as a minority stakeholder.
 In 2021, he joined Sporting Club, the ownership group of the Major League Soccer franchise Sporting Kansas City.
 Mahomes is a member of an ownership group of an upcoming professional pickleball team based in Miami, Florida.
 The ownership group also includes Naomi Osaka, Nick Kyrgios, and Rich Paul.
 Mahomes joined the ownership group of the NWSL's Kansas City Current in 2023.
 His wife has been a member of the ownership group since the team was established.
+In 2023, Mahomes (as well as Travis Kelce) became an investor in the Alpine racing team of Formula One.

 In 2021, Mahomes became an investor in a group to expand the Whataburger fast food restaurant franchise to Missouri and Kansas.
-The locations will primarily be in the Kansas City metropolitan area and the Wichita, Kansas metropolitan area, and multiple locations in between the cities.
+The locations will primarily be in the Kansas City and Wichita metropolitan areas, with multiple other locations in between.
+As of June 2024, there are 14 Whataburger locations in the Kansas City area, with Mahomes's investment group, called KMO Burgers, operating 11 of them.

+In 2024, Mahomes, along with the rest of the ownership group of the Current, expressed interest in bringing a WNBA expansion franchise to Kansas City.
+They cited the success of the Current, the WNBA expanding to add teams in San Francisco, Portland, and Toronto by 2026, and the WNBA hoping to have 16 teams by 2028.
+The bid is likely to have competition from other cities like St. Louis and Philadelphia.

+In 2025, Mahomes and Travis Kelce opened a steakhouse called 1587 Prime at the Loews Hotel Kansas City.